 Now is a great time to go through all the places your photos live and organize them.
 Print the ones that are especially meaningful and either put them in a traditional album, or use an online service to make one for you.
 Delete duplicates and create one organized space with all your photos.
 Then back it up (so, technically, you’ll have two organized spaces).
 As a rule of thumb, having a local copy and a cloud copy is best practice.

 Spring Cleaning your Hardware

 It isn’t just our files and emails that build up.
 Old, broken, and unused electronics that we keep meaning to take to the recycling center can also clutter our spaces.
-If you have unused electronics, keep them out of the landfill and help us create some refurbished electronics for charitable organizations by booking an appointment with Power up the Planet.
+If you have unused electronics, keep them out of the landfill and help us create some refurbished electronics for charitable organizations by donating to Power up the Planet.

 There.
 Now your tech world is just as tidy as your baseboards!

 We are adding more useful articles to our blog every week!
 Join our subscribers to stay up to date on digital security, marketing, and social media trends.